RafaelCRAraujo/RafaelCRAraujo.github.io/README.md

 I am interested in environmental issues and their social effects.

-Feel free to contact me about research, Python, and data.
+Feel free to contact me about research, code, and data.

 <hr>